Big Picture / Technology / Information Processing & Communication Systems / AI & Robotics / Augmyntia

 SP: Decisions?
 That’s not what I expected you to say.
 I was expecting something like software, or supercomputing, or artificial intelligence, but not decisions.

 COCHRAN: Technology is just the means to an end.
 A good decision, the best decision, from an infinite number of choices is quite simply the most important determinant of a successful life.
-The flow of day-to-day living breaks down into a series of streaming decisions/actions: turn left, look up, step forward, think, speak, listen, yes, no, door number one or door number two, and on and on it goes, never ending.
+The flow of day-to-day living breaks down into a series of streaming decisions/actions every 2 seconds, as much 35,000 daily micro decisions or more,: turn left, look up, step forward, think, speak, listen, yes, no, door number one or door number two, and on and on it goes, never ending.
 And each decision that a person chooses, no matter how small and seemingly insignificant, starts a chain reaction of decision/response/outcome, decision/response/outcome, etc., that takes a person down a unique path to a unique destination out of an infinite number of options.
 When you think about the randomness of life, it’s amazing some of us do as well as we do, but all humans are not equipped well enough to optimize the decision-making process.

 We’ve all known that instinctively.
 The phone call that you decided to answer or not answer.
 The person that you accidentally met that led to a job; or, the person that you chose not to meet.
 Every simple decision in life — and I mean EVERY decision — is a critical determinant at that moment to the path you take for the rest of your life.
 How many times have we all said, “I wonder what would’ve happened if only I had…” Well, you’ll never know.